Capital punishment in India: Curative petition

 As per the Supreme Court judgment in Rupa Ashok Hurrah v.
 Ashok Hurrah & Ors, April 2002 after the dismissal of the review petition, the Supreme Court may allow a curative petition to reconsider its judgment or order if it is established that there was a violation of principles of natural justice or apprehension of bias on part of a judge.
 The Supreme Court in the said case held that in order to prevent abuse of its process and to cure gross miscarriage of justice, it may reconsider its judgements in exercise of its inherent powers.
 The curative petition would be circulated before the same bench which decided the review petition, if available, or the three senior-most judges of the Supreme Court.
 The curative petition would be disposed of without oral arguments, unless ordered otherwise by the Supreme Court.

 Mercy

-Articles 72 and 161 of the Constitution give power to the President of India and the Governor to grant pardons and to suspend, remit or commute sentences in certain cases.
-The president or the governor may consider the case of the convict and may pardon the death sentence.
+Articles 72 of the Constitution gives power to the President of India to grant pardons and to suspend, remit or commute sentences in certain cases.
+The president may consider the case of the convict and may pardon the death sentence.
+The Governor cannot pardon a death sentence.
+The Governor can only suspend, remit, or commute a death sentence under article 161 of the Constitution of India.